pycom/pycom-micropython-sigfox/util_spectral_scan/readme.md

 to the SX127x is available once SX1301 has enabled the two SX1257 radios, so the background RSSI scan must be launched after the packet forwarder.

+Note: if the FPGA running the spectral scan also supports Listen-Before-Talk feature (LBT), the LBT feature has to be enabled and running before launching util_spectral_scan.
+For example, if the lora_pkt_fwd runs in background, it has to use a global_conf.json file with "lbt_cfg.enable" set to true.

 2. Command line options
 ------------------------